Belgian Mortality Monitoring Be-MoMo

 - – On mobile: Pinch to zoom & Drag to move

-In Belgium, surveillance of all-cause mortality is carried out on a weekly basis by the Infectious Disease Epidemiology Unit of the Scientific Institute of Public Health.
-The mortality monitoring model is designed to serve as a tool for rapid detection and quantification of unusual mortality which might result from epidemic diseases such as influenza or from extreme environmental conditions such as heat waves.
+In Belgium, surveillance of all-cause mortality is carried out on a weekly basis by the Infectious Diseases Epidemiology Unit of the Scientific Institute of Public Health.
+The mortality monitoring model is designed to serve as a tool for rapid detection and quantification of unusual mortality which might result from disease epidemics such as influenza or from extreme environmental conditions such as heat waves.
 A timely assessment of the impact on mortality may be useful to guide or reinforce new or existing public health measures, e.g. vaccinations for influenza and the national heat action plan.
-Moreover, mortality monitoring can be used to evaluate public health measures by comparisons of periods before and after the implementation of the intervention.
+Moreover, mortality monitoring can be used to evaluate possible effects of public health measures by comparing periods before and after the implementation of the intervention.

 Observed deaths are aggregated by day.
 To be able to detect and quantify important increases in mortality, observed death counts are compared to 2 types of reference lines, obtained by modelling past 5-year mortality data: